jamescherti/minimal-emacs.d/README.md

 ### Configuring LSP Servers with Eglot (built-in)

 To set up Language Server Protocol (LSP) servers using Eglot, you can configure it in your Emacs setup as follows.
-This configuration ensures minimal disruption from Eglot’s progress reporting and optimizes performance by disabling unnecessary logging.
+This configuration ensures minimal disruption from Eglot's progress reporting and optimizes performance by disabling unnecessary logging.

 To configure `eglot`, add the following to `~/.emacs.d/post-init.el`:
 ``` emacs-lisp